Tuesday, April 6, 2021:

-- Whitehorse with the KWS – previously scheduled on February 26
+- Whitehorse with the KWS – April 9

-- iskwē with the KWS – previously scheduled on March 26
+- iskwē with the KWS – April 23

-All tickets that have been purchased are fully transferable to any new dates once they are announced, alternatively you may wish to donate the value of your ticket or receive a refund.
-Please contact Patron Services at firstname.lastname@example.org or by leaving a voicemail at 519-745-4711 ext.
-1 if you would like to donate or receive a refund your tickets.
+All tickets that have been purchased are fully transferable to any other scheduled concerts, alternatively you may wish to donate the value of your ticket, receive a refund or put your funds on account for future use.
+Please contact Patron Services at firstname.lastname@example.org to let us know what your preference is.

 An Update on the 2020/21 75th Anniversary Season and Beyond: